B01800126/COMPARATIVE-ANALYSIS-OF-MACHINE-LEARNING-MODELS-FOR-COCOA-PRICE-PREDICTION/README.md

 # COMPARATIVE-ANALYSIS-OF-MACHINE-LEARNING-MODELS-FOR-COCOA-PRICE-PREDICTION
-These are our comparative models( code)  to predicit the prices of cocoa .
+These are our comparative models to predict the prices of Cocoa.
+The uploaded files are python codes for machine learning.
+The models are Random forest( Joshua Opoku) , linear Regression and Neural Network(Bernard Debrah Ofori), KNeighbors Regressor and Decision Tree Regression(Michael Humphrey Lamptey, Support Vector Regression and Bayesian Ridge (Glory Titilope Olanrewaju)